meiyichao/CharCet/README.md

 ```
 The directory structure has three files.
 These three files can be obtained by processing raw single-cell sequencing data using the cellRanger tool.
 Barcode contains cellular information; Features contain gene information; Matrix contains expression count information.

-The ouput_data_directory structure is as follows:
+The output_data_directory structure is as follows:
 ```
-├──ouput_data_path
+├──output_data_path
 │   ├── final_express_matrix.txt
 …   …
 │   │